 He came home with tattoos on each shoulder.
-(Those tattoos were identifying tools when pointing him out to my friends at the pool.)
-He came home with hearing loss due to working in the sub's diesel engine room.
+(Tattoos that became identifying tools when pointing him out to my friends at the pool.)
+He came home with hearing loss due to working in the sub’s diesel engine room.

 |Battle of Leyte Bay, Manilla|

 He came home brotherless.
 Ed’s brother, Herbert, was killed when a kamikazee rammed Herb’s aircraft carrier.

 Ed came home motherless.
 His mother died suddenly while he was on the other side of the world.